hasura/graphql-engine/ref/hasura-microservices/notify/index.rst

 to start sending emails from your domain.
 Otherwise, SparkPost will reject sending emails.

-Here are some Sparkpost resources for `verifying sending domain <https://support.sparkpost.com/customer/portal/articles/1933360-verify-sending-domains>`_ and setting up `SPF/DKIM: <https://www.sparkpost.com/blog/understanding-spf-and-dkim-in-sixth-grade-english/>`_
+Here are some SparkPost resources for `verifying sending domain <https://support.sparkpost.com/customer/portal/articles/1933360-verify-sending-domains>`_ and setting up `SPF/DKIM: <https://www.sparkpost.com/blog/understanding-spf-and-dkim-in-sixth-grade-english/>`_

 You need to configure the following option on the Hasura Project Console:

-* **Sparkpost API Key**: The API key obtained from your Sparkpost account, for the sending domain.
+* **SparkPost API Key**: The API key obtained from your SparkPost account, for the sending domain.
 Make sure that you have checked *Transmissions: Read/Write* in API Permission section on SparkPost while creating the API key.

 SMS
 ---